yvrctf/2015/www/README.md

 ## exploitation

+Note: this writeup is partially for a previous version of the binary.
+The PoC is correct though.

 www (write what where) is a contrived stack canary situation with a home made canary.
 If you overflow too far, it will just segfault.
 If you overflow just enough to overwrite saved EIP, you will get a "STACK SMASHING DETECTED"